HTTPArchive/almanac.httparchive.org/src/content/en/2019/markup.md

 Additionally, 15% of desktop pages and 16% of mobile pages contain deprecated elements.

-<p class="note">Note: A lot of this is very likely due to the use of products rather than individual authors continuing to manually create this markup.</p>
+<aside class="note">Note: A lot of this is very likely due to the use of products rather than individual authors continuing to manually create this markup.</aside>

 {{ figure_markup(
   image="fig6.png",